top of page

 • Once the transaction takes place, there is no recourse.

-There are some short-term concerns are still being addressed, such as transaction speed, verification, privacy, and security.
+Some short-term concerns, such as transaction speed, verification, privacy, and security, are still being addressed.
 From a business perspective, ensure that your team deploys within a secured infrastructure regarding security.
 According to Businesswire, cybercrime is estimated to exceed $5 trillion by 2024 with an annual growth of 11%.
-So, ensuring secure data is a must to avoid vulnerabilities and expensive costs for remediation.
+So, ensuring secure data is a must to avoid vulnerabilities and expensive remediation costs.

-To illustrate the severity of cybercrime, in 2018, revenues reached $1.5 trillion.
-Fast forward to today, companies like Coinbase, Santander Bank, JPMorgan Chase, Barclays, Philips Health, and our own military are using blockchain technology to secure their data.
-Another helpful tactic for small businesses & enterprises is creating a blockchain security model to establish that all measures are in place to ensure your blockchain solutions.
+To illustrate the severity of cybercrime, 2018 revenues reached $1.5 trillion.
+Fast-forward to today, and companies like Coinbase, Santander Bank, JPMorgan Chase, Barclays, Philips Health, and our own military are using blockchain technology to secure their data.
+Another helpful tactic for small businesses and enterprises is creating a blockchain security model to establish that all measures are in place to ensure your blockchain solutions.

 Final Say